Fatimoh29/ALFIDO-TASK-2/README.md

 ### 🔎 Insights:
 1. **📅 Peak Traffic Periods:**
    - The **highest user activity** occurred on Day 20, as observed in the traffic trend analysis.
-   - Traffic declines after Day 22, indicating potential drop-off points.
+   -There is always a  Traffic declines after Day 22, which indicates  potential drop-off points.

 2. **🎶 Top Content:**
    - The album **“SOUR”** consistently led in engagement metrics, followed by **“Legends Never Die”**.